 Conducted online, each of our graduate degree programs uses learning methods that require students to learn independently, but not alone.
 The integrative use of communication technology connects students with professors and peers.
-Our educational approach brings together these important aspects of e-learning in the cohort model and the autonomous learning model.
+Our educational approach brings together these important aspects of e-learning in a cohort model and the autonomous learning model.

 The School of Business & Leadership (SBL) attracts students from a variety of industry, ethnic and denominational backgrounds providing a rich opportunity for students to encounter diverse ideas, people and experiences that will enhance their growth personally and professionally.

-Although SBL students are self-directed learners, a key factor in their success in the program is the use of social presence and the cohort model.
+Although SBL students are self-directed learners, a key factor in their success in the program is the use of social presence and a cohort model.
 SBL students interact with their colleagues in online webinars, dialogues and through social media, enabling them to learn from each other and from faculty.
 In addition, those who begin the program in the same semester will move through the required core course portion of the program as a cohort at the same pace (2 courses/ 6 credit hours each semester) until they reach their elective credit hours.
 This cohesiveness not only builds community, but also allows our graduate students to draw deep and lasting multidisciplinary insights on leadership from diverse cultures and sectors.
-The cohort model also allows students to build relationships that extend beyond the classroom to provide opportunities for encouragement, professional networking and academic research.
+A cohort model also allows students to build relationships that extend beyond the classroom to provide opportunities for encouragement, professional networking and academic research.